Logo

 In Rolling Stones February 2015 appraisal of all 141 SNL cast members to date, Gilda Radner was ranked ninth in importance.

-Gilda Radner's death helped raise awareness of early detection of ovarian cancer and the connection to familial epidemiology.
+Gilda Radner's death helped raise awareness of the early detection of ovarian cancer and the connection to familial epidemiology.

 The media attention in the two years after Gilda Radner's death led to registry of 450 families with familial ovarian cancer at the Familial Ovarian Cancer Registry, a research database registry at Roswell Park Comprehensive Cancer Center in Buffalo, New York.